 No model shall restrict the DWG from using any integration time-step less than or equal to a ¼ cycle in simulations.

-Models shall be submitted to both ERCOT and the connecting TSP.

 Standard Dynamics Models

 The use of PSS/E Standard dynamics models is preferred when they can accurately represent the dynamic performance of the device being modeled.